donfiguerres/toy-robot-simulator/README.md

 The project uses CMake as a build system to ensure that it can be easily built and run on various platforms.

+### Unit Testing

+The Catch2 framework is used as it is a lightweight flexible unit testing framework.
+There is no need to install the Catch2 framework separately as it is already included in CMake `FetchContent` requirements.

 ## Prerequisites